arm-education/Graphics-and-Mobile-Gaming-Education-Kit/README.md

 * Lab manuals with project code and solutions.
 All software tools needed in this kit are available free of charge.
 Some labs work best on an Android-based Mali GPU-powered smart device.
 Lab code and assets are currently unavailable - we will work to have them available as soon as possible.
 * **Prerequisites:** Basic understanding of C++/Java programming

+## Tools Used

+The lab exercises in this course can be run on Windows 10 and have been developed and tested using the hardware and software listed below.
+If you use alternatives, you may need to make adjustments to ensure the labs run successfully.

+Hardware:
+- Mobile device with Arm processor and with Arm Mali GPU
+ - Mali Bifrost – G31, G51, G52, G71, G72, G76
+ - Mali Midgard
+ - Mali Udgard

+Software:
+- Arm Mobile Development Studio
+ - Streamline version 7.0.0
+ - Graphics Analyzer version 5.3.0.8
+- Android Studio
+- Unity personal edition - 2019.3.2f1 or 2020.1.0a24
+- Android SDK & NDK
+- Open JDK
+- OpenGL ES 2.0

 ## Course Aim
 To enable students to create their own 3D games on mobile devices through the teaching of graphics and gaming fundamentals and hands-on practice using professional graphics API and game engines